dalihub/nui-demo/wearable-samples/README.md

 # Component Sample Applications

-The platform binary needed to run the samples will be produced within 17 April, 2020.
+The platform binary and nuget package needed to build & run the samples will be produced within 17 April, 2020.

 * Button
     * [Wearable button](./Button/WearableButton/README.md)